bradwestfall/webdevphoenix/contribute.md

 #### twitter
-The twitter handle must use double quotes because of the `@` symbol messing with Jekyll
+The twitter handle must use double quotes because of the `@` symbol messing with Jekyll<br>
 Required: No

 #### fa
 A [Font Awesome](http://fortawesome.github.io/Font-Awesome/icons/) class name.
 Pick any icon that you think best represents your company.
-This is just for fun.
+This is just for fun.<br>
 Required: No